 Most likely you will be recruiting experienced senior and technical professionals in a niche sector with particular skills and knowledge; will they likely be younger, single and mobile, or married with families, established social networks and their own home, which means a slightly different approach with higher potential costs.
 A lot of candidates won’t move if they can’t persuade their other half to either relocate or accept long periods without them.
 It may also help you to hone in on how to find and contact them – Facebook versus LinkedIn for example.

 Many US based companies ultimately end up sending an expat out to the region, although this is potentially a much higher cost than hiring a local.
 Why?
 Comfort and security seem to be the biggest drivers here although it may not be the best option for your local customers.

 Local and Regional candidates will have the advantage of language, culture and location, together with being able to hit the ground running with their knowledge of your markets, customers and competitors in the region.

 Local employment costs

-As well as different tax and employment regulations, some countries have additional salary requirements which are the norm; housing, school and car allowances for example as well as higher social taxes/costs.
+As well as different tax and employment regulations, some countries have additional salary requirements which are the norm; housing, school and car allowances for example as well as higher social taxes and costs.
 It is best to find this out at the beginning rather than at salary negotiation time when you realise that their basic salary is less than half of what you will have to pay them.
 Then you need to factor in relocation and travel costs, not to mention what you can and cannot put in a ‘local’ employment contract.
-Specialist advice here is a must.
+Specialist legal advice here is a must.

 Where to find the candidates